Project Entangle ATSC 3.0 Base Stack

 Each layer of the stack operates in roughly the same manner, with packet data provided by the application and the layer calling back into the application when upper layer data is available.
 For example, the baseband packet layer accepts baseband packets and calls back into the application as ALP packets are obtained from the baseband packets.

 The Base Stack is designed for single-threaded execution.
 A multi-threaded application utilizing the stack from multiple threads must implement its own locks to prevent concurrent access.
-However multiple instances of the stack (e.g. in a multi-tuner client) can be run with each instance in its own thread.
+However multiple instances of the stack (e.g. in a multi-tuner or multi-service client) can be run with each instance in its own thread.

 The design goals for the Base Stack reflect that it is intended to run in an embedded environment but also that ATSC 3.0 is still taking it first steps and aspects of the standard being fine-tuned and clarified, and best-practices are being developed.